-A key observation and recommendation in the recent report from Audit Scotland on how the nation is lacking digital leadership, is the need for inspiring exemplars of Cloud computing adoption:
+A key observation and recommendation in the recent report from Audit Scotland is the need for inspiring exemplars of Cloud computing adoption:

 This is a particularly illustrative point of the challenges facing the Scottish Government, as their Digital Economy plan defines it’s adoption as one of the key accelerators towards achieving the goal of becoming a world leading digital nation:

 “Mandate the use of common platforms and infrastructure, including cloud hosting, as appropriate across the Scottish Government.”

 “Make better use of cloud-based solutions as a source of both cost reduction and service innovation, and move public sector data hosting to a cloud environment wherever this is appropriate in terms of security and efficiency.”

 It is a technology central to their digital transformation goals.
 For example this Scottish Parliament document on NHS technology innovation describes:

 “The adoption of Cloud technology and Agile delivery methodologies through the digital transformation at NES has proven that the fundamentals of the UK & Scottish Government digital strategies, when fully adopted, deliver real and lasting transformation of services.”

 “By fully adopting the Cloud first approach for applications and systems to deliver redesigned services in support of the Health & Social Care Delivery plan, the data that underpins all aspects of improved care and quality can be made accessible to whomever needs it, whenever they need it from wherever they need it.”

 Cloud First best practices – Building a Scottish CCOE: Cloud Centre of Excellence